rishidholkheria/practice_dev/JS Basics/practice1.md

     console.log(elem)
 ))

-IDK the difference exactly between map and forEach

 arr.filter((elem) => elem>10) // only elements > 10 will be there and will create a new array

 arr.reduce((elem, acc) => {elem+acc},0)